FLC-QU-hep/CaloClouds-3/README.md

 Most notably, file paths to data and models are in the `Configs` object.
 So a good strategy would be to start out using the default configs, then when you get file-path related errors, make your own configs with the right file paths for your machine.
+These will also include the paths that determine the write locations for models that are created.
 Configs are stored in [`pointcloud/config_varients/`](./pointcloud/config_varients/), and the default choice is determined by what the soft link `pointcloud/configs.py` is pointing to.

 To make your own config;